2018 Annual Report

-Each year we send our donors the annual report to give a quick glimpse of the impact of their generous donations and support.
+Each year we send our ministry partners the annual report to give a quick glimpse of the impact of their generous donations, volunteerism, and prayer support.

 Message From the Executive Director:

 2018 was a year marked by movement.
 We saw positive movement in the lives of so many youth.
 We are always pressing to improve.
 We saw an improvement in the quality of our local leaders.
 Local youth have so many gifts to give and seeing them shine in their roles as either volunteers or staff was inspirational.
 We were happy to see Karen Jolly move into the role of Director of Programming and to see her gifts come to bear on the programs we run.

 We saw the “Journeying in a Good Way” conference again impact 274 people from 104 different organizations across Canada and even the USA when we met to learn under Indigenous elders how to integrate culture and faith.

 While we reported six murders within a block of our building in 2017, we saw amazing positive movement with no murders around our building in 2018.
 Neighbours report that the block is a safe place again and that kids are now playing in the front street instead of worrying about the next drive-by shooting.
 That’s what happens when we all come together to improve things on the block.

 Our staff and volunteers inspire me every single day.
 Their commitment to our community and their love for the youth is unparalleled.
 They walk in stubborn solidarity with youth no matter how dark it gets.
 They bring light into some very dark corners.
 It may be through the beauty of Gem Lake in the tranquility of the Creator’s back country or by walking the dark road alongside an addict whom everyone has abandoned.
 Our staff bring hope to youth in our community every single day.

 Our Board under the leadership of Ron Pluchinski has offered up godly leadership to help navigate and stimulate vision for the road ahead.